 - $926 to $17,244: Cost per minute of unexpected downtime for businesses

 - 1 in 3: The number of businesses unprepared for a disaster because of outdated or inadequate recovery plans

 - $1 million+: Average cost of a cyber breach

 Your business doesn’t need to become a statistic.
 Learn from three major threats that companies faced in 2021:

 What We Saw in 2021: Hurricanes, tornadoes, flooding, and wildfires closed, damaged or destroyed thousands of businesses.
 Computers, servers, and other hardware were lost, along with any data stored on them.
 Workers were forced to evacuate, and unsafe conditions kept them from working on-site long after disasters were contained.

-What You Can Do: Back up, back up, back up – migrating your data to the cloud guarantees that critical data won’t be forever misplaced and can be effectively recovered within the event of a disaster.
-In case possible, build up a commerce continuity plan for how and where employees will work when your offices are inaccessible.
+What You Can Do: Back up, back up, back up – migrating your data to the cloud ensures that critical information won’t be permanently lost and can be easily recovered in the event of a disaster.
+If possible, establish a business continuity plan for how and where employees will work when your offices are inaccessible.